mike-lischke/antlr4-c3/readme.md

 * the tokens from your input stream
 * vocabulary and rule names for debug output

-All these could be passed in individually, but since your parser contains all of that anyway and we need a parser for predicate execution, the API has been designed to take a parser instead.
+All these could be passed in individually, but since your parser contains all of that anyway and we need a parser for predicate execution, the API has been designed to take a parser instead (predicates work however only if written for the Javascript/Typescript target).
 In real world applications you will have a parser anyway (e.g. for error checking), which is perfect as ATN and input provider for the code completion core.
 But keep in mind: whatever parser you pass in it must have a fully set up token stream.
 It's not required that it parsed anything before calling the code completion engine and the current stream positions don't matter either.

 The returned candidate collection contains fields for lexer tokens (mostly keywords, but also other tokens if they are not on the ignore list) and parser rule indexes.
 This collection is defined as: